UmutHasanoglu/background-remover-ui/README.md

 ## Using the App:

--Select a background removal model from the dropdown.
+- Select a background removal model from the dropdown.
--Upload one or more images (.jpg, .jpeg, .png).
+- Upload one or more images (.jpg, .jpeg, .png).
--Click "Process Images" to remove the background.
+- Click "Process Images" to remove the background.
--View and compare the results with an interactive slider.
+- View and compare the results with an interactive slider.
--Download individual processed images or a ZIP file of all results.
+- Download individual processed images or a ZIP file of all results.

 ## Models